-This section implements the core purpose of the act.
 The enforcement procedures in subsections (a) and (b) rely on the sound exercise of the judgment of law enforcement officers to determine whether there exists probable cause to believe that a valid Canadian protection order exists and has been violated.
 These procedures anticipate that there will be many instances in which the protected individual does not have, or cannot, under the circumstances, produce a paper copy of the Canadian protection order.

-Subsection (b) establishes a per se rule for determining probable cause of the existence of an order.
+Subsection (a) establishes a per se rule for determining probable cause of the existence of an order.
 If the protected individual presents proof of a facially valid order, the order should be enforced.
-The protected individual may provide this proof with a paper copy of a Canadian protection order (which need not be certified) or through an electronic medium, such as a registry of Canadian protection orders.
+The protected individual may provide this proof with a paper copy (which need not be certified) of a Canadian protection order or through an electronic medium, such as a registry of orders.
 In determining whether there is proof of a facially valid order, a law enforcement officer should search a registry of orders, if possible, using an electronic or other medium.